Financial Aid FAQs

 No, we do not require it.

 Yes!
-File between October 1 and March 1 prior to the start of each academic year to receive maximum consideration of all aid.
-Our recommended FAFSA filing date for incoming students is December 1.
+File by April 15 prior to the start of each academic year to receive maximum consideration of all aid.
+For the 2024–2025 school year, the FAFSA will be available beginning in December.
+Our Priority FAFSA Deadline for incoming students is March 1.

 The amount of gift aid you receive is not affected by your choice of housing unless you are a Lilly Scholar.
 It is important for you to review the specifics of your awards with the Office of Financial Aid before you make that decision.